-A legislator or legislative employee may not request or accept payment or another benefit, except for official state compensation, for doing his or her legislative job.
+A legislator or legislative employee may not request or accept payment or another benefit, except official state compensation, for doing their legislative job.
 Further, the Alaska criminal code, AS 11.56.120, prohibits a public servant from soliciting or accepting an unlawful gratuity for performing an official action.